d-morrison/IntroStatActivities/_book/02-study-design.md

 #### Reminders from Section 1.2 {-}

-**Explanatory variable**: The variable researchers think _may be_ effecting the other variable.
+**Explanatory variable**: The variable researchers think _may be_ affecting the other variable.
 What the researchers control/assign in an experiment.
 If comparing groups, the explanatory variable puts the observational units into groups.

 **Response variable**: The variable researchers think _may be_ influenced by the other variable.
 This variable is always observed, never controlled or assigned.